pradeepjung45/Qwen_from_scratch/README.md

 | **Trained On** | 500K tokens from SmolLM corpus |
 | **Training Steps** | 2000 |

-Despite its tiny size, it learns meaningful language patterns.

----

 ## 📊 Training Results